Please read carefully. Failure to comply with the rules below could result in disqualification.

 GENERAL AWARDS

-Each act that performs will receive a score from a panel of three predetermined judges at Regional competitions and five to eight judges at National Finals.
-General awards are based on composite scores and not on placement within an age group in each category.
-This may result in multiple Double Platinum, Platinum and High Gold awards presented in each age group for each category.
-Each act will receive one plaque per performance and individual award buttons for the dancers in the act.
-If a studio is registered as a participant in our DAC Award Donation program, their Duet/Trio, Small Group, Large Group, Line, Super Line and Production performances will not receive a plaque at the awards ceremony.
+Each performance that performs will receive a score from a panel of three predetermined judges at Regional Competitions and five to eight judges at National Finals.
+General Awards are determined upon the composite scores within a division and are not category based.
+This may result in multiple Elite Ultimate Performance, Do uble Platinum, Platinum and High Gold awards presented in each age division for each category.
+Only Elite Starz Level performances, Super Line and Productions are eligible for The Elite Ultimate Performance Award.
+Any act that performs outside of its original scheduled performance time will receive General Award placements at its assigned awards ceremony.
+Solos and Duet/Trios will receive 1 General Award per performer.
+E ach Group act will receive 1 General Award as well as individual Lapel Pins.
+If a studio is registered as a participant in our DAC Award Donation Program, their Small Group, Large Group, Line, Super Line and Production performances will not receive a General Award at the awards ceremony .
 All the net proceeds of the donated awards will directly benefit our Dancers Against Cancer foundation.
-If your studio would like to join the DAC Award Donation program, please select this option in your Studio Center prior to the competition.
+If your studio would like to join the DAC Award Donation Program, please select this option in your Studio Center prior to the competition.

-GROUP PERFORMANCES: High Point Banners and cash awards will be presented to the top scoring Groups and Lines in the RISING STARZ and ELITE STARZ levels.
-High Point Banners and cash awards will also be given to the highest scoring SUPER LINE and PRODUCTION entries.
+GROUP PERFORMANCES: High Point Banners will be presented to the top scoring Groups and Lines in the LIMITLESS STARZ, STARZ OF TOMORROW and RISING STARZ levels.
+High Point Banners and Gift Certificates will be presented to the top scoring Groups and Lines in the ELITE STARZ level.
+High Point Banners and Gift Certificates will also be presented to the highest scoring SUPER LINE and PRODUCTION winners.

-Cash awards will only be presented in divisions with 3 or more eligible acts.
-The overall scoring Super Line and Production performances will always receive cash awards regardless of the number of entries in each division.
-All cash awards will be uploaded to the STUDIO CENTER 3-4 days after the completion of the competition.
-No cash awards will be given in the LIMITLESS STARZ level, STARZ OF TOMORROW level and the TEACHER/ADULT category.
+The Overall scoring ELITE STARZ Groups, Super Line and Production performances will always receive Gift Certificates regardless of the number of entries in each division.
+All Gift Certificates will be available to redeem in the STUDIO CENTER within 5 days after the completion of the competition.
+No Gift Certificates will be awarded in the LIMITLESS STARZ, STARZ OF TOMORROW and RISING STARZ levels and the TEACHER/ADULT category.
+All Gift Certificates must be redeemed in the Studio Center within 30 days of the competition’s conclusion.
+Once redeemed, the value will be applied to the studio’s virtual wallet.

 5 & Under (LIMITLESS STARZ, STARZ OF TOMORROW and RISING STARZ levels)